 Should I drink more fluids during exercise?

 Yes.
 When you’re exercising, your body uses more fluid to keep you cool.
 By the time you feel thirsty, you may already be getting dehydrated.
 Dehydration (not enough fluid in your body) can affect your blood sugar level.
-Drink plenty of fluid before, during and after exercise.
+Drink plenty of fluid before, during, and after exercise.
+Make sure you are drinking water or sugar-free drinks so you aren’t raising your sugar levels.

 Exercise checklist for people who have diabetes